Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Introduction

-This decomposition enables a highly efficient \textbf{test-time scaling} strategy (Fig.~\ref{fig:teaser}).
-Rather than generating multiple costly, full reasoning chains~\citep{wang2022self}, E\textsuperscript{2}C samples a larger set of inexpensive \textbf{exploration} plans while executing fewer \textbf{execution} steps.
-The most promising exploration plans are selected via semantic clustering or an LLM, leveraging the high informativeness of the exploration phase for effective filtering.
-The chosen plan is then executed with high determinism, ensuring reliable and precise reasoning.
-This approach improves the performance–cost trade-off~\citep{geiping2025latent, liao2025fractured} and enhances interpretability.
+This decomposition enables a highly efficient \textbf{test-time scaling} strategy.
+Existing methods such as Self-Consistency~\citep{wang2022self}, Tree-of-Thoughts~\citep{yao2023tree}, and ReAct~\citep{yao2022react} all scale full reasoning chains, so their token cost grows in proportion to the budget.
+E\textsuperscript{2}C breaks this coupling: because Exploration is short and highly informative, additional compute can be concentrated there while Execution remains sparse and deterministic.
+Each standard TTS strategy has a corresponding E\textsuperscript{2}C variant that operates over plans rather than full chains: multi-sample aggregation becomes plan selection, tree search is restricted to the Exploration stage, and iterative refinement operates over plans rather than complete solutions.
+As shown in Figure~\ref{fig:teaser} (right), this yields dramatically better accuracy--token efficiency: E\textsuperscript{2}C-ReAct Loop surpasses full-chain baselines while using a fraction of their token budget.
 We implement this framework using a two-stage (SFT+RL) training pipeline, guided by recent advances in reasoning alignment~\citep{gan2025cotspace, rafailov2023direct}.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=15pt,topsep=3pt,itemsep=3pt] \item We propose the Explore–Execute Chain (E\textsuperscript{2}C), which decouples LLMs’ reasoning into a highly informative Exploration stage for planning and a highly deterministic Execution stage for carrying out the plan, thereby improving efficiency and interpretability. \item We introduce a robust two-stage training methodology (SFT+RL) together with a specialized data construction algorithm that ensures the model faithfully adheres to its plans, effectively instilling E\textsuperscript{2}C paradigm and achieving superior performance. \item We demonstrate the efficiency of this framework with two key results: an efficient test-time scaling strategy that achieves 58.1\% accuracy on AIME’2024 using less than 10\% of the decoding tokens required by comparable methods (e.g., Forest-of-Thought); and a data-efficient, robust domain-adaptation method—Exploration-Focused SFT (EF-SFT)-that, with only 3.5\% of the tokens used by standard SFT, improves medical benchmark performance by up to 14.5\% over standard SFT. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=15pt,topsep=3pt,itemsep=3pt] \item We show that, within a single LLM, reasoning can be more effectively organized as two computationally distinct phases: a planning stage that benefits from stochastic diversity and an execution stage that demands precision and determinism.
+E\textsuperscript{2}C makes this separation explicit in both output structure and training, rather than relying on prompt-level plan-then-execute heuristics alone. \item We introduce a robust two-stage training methodology (SFT+RL) together with a specialized data construction algorithm that ensures the model faithfully adheres to its plans, effectively instilling E\textsuperscript{2}C paradigm and achieving superior performance. \item We demonstrate the efficiency of this framework through two applications: concentrating inference compute on the cheap Exploration stage yields competitive test-time scaling with substantially fewer tokens, while Exploration-Focused SFT (EF-SFT) enables lightweight domain adaptation with significant accuracy gains. \end{itemize}